-In 2015, 51 mt of black rockfish were harvested from five sections in the Kodiak Area.
-GHLs were attained in three sections.
-Harvest in the Chignik and South Alaska Peninsula Management areas remain confidential.
-In 2015, vessels made directed black rockfish landings in the Aleutian Islands Area but harvest information is confidential due to limited participation.
+In 2016, 60 mt of black rockfish were harvested from seven sections in the Kodiak Area.
+GHLs were attained in five sections of the Kodiak Area.
+In the South Alaska Peninsula Area, the 2016 GHL was attained when 35 mt of black rockfish were harvested.
+Harvest in the Chignik Area remain confidential.
+In 2016, vessels made directed black rockfish landings in the Aleutian Islands Area but harvest information is confidential due to limited participation.
 Fishers are allowed to retain up to 5% of black rockfish by weight incidentally during other fisheries.
-The incidental harvest in the Aleutian Islands Area is confidential due to limited participation in 2015.
-A voluntary logbook program was initiated in 2000 in the hope of obtaining CPUE estimates as well as more detailed harvest locations; the logbook program was made mandatory in 2005 (Contact Mark Stichert).
+The incidental harvest in the Aleutian Islands Area is confidential due to limited participation in 2016.
+A voluntary logbook program was initiated in 2000 in the hope of obtaining CPUE estimates as well as more detailed harvest locations; the logbook program was made mandatory in 2005 (Contact Nathaniel Nichols).

-Statewide, the majority of sport caught rockfish is taken incidental to sport fisheries for halibut or while trolling for salmon.
+Statewide, the majority of sport caught rockfish is taken incidental to sport fisheries for halibut or salmon.
 Size limits have never been set for rockfish harvested in the sport fishery, although there has been a progression of bag and possession limit changes over the last 20 years.